liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 8. Make sure that your database server is installed and working.
 If it's installed in a different machine, make sure that it's accessible from the one where Liferay is being installed.

 9. Make sure the JDBC driver for your database is accessible by Tomcat.
 Obtain the JDBC driver for your version of the database server.
-In the case of MySQL use `mysql-connector-java-{$version}-bin.jar`.
+In the case of MySQL, use `mysql-connector-java-{$version}-bin.jar`.
 You can download the latest MySQL JDBC driver from [http://www.mysql.com/products/connector/](http://www.mysql.com/products/connector/).
 Extract the JAR file and copy it to `$TOMCAT_HOME/lib/ext`.

 11. Configure the data sources for your database by creating a `portal-ext.properties` file in your *Liferay Home* directory (the one your $TOMCAT_HOME directory is sitting in).
 Edit the file and populate it with the following contents: